Get insider access

 We've recently released Test Bench 2.0 for Monitors!
 Read our new VRR Flicker R&D Article and Pursuit Photo R&D Article to learn more.

-The 5 Best Monitors For Xbox Series S - Fall 2024
+The 5 Best Monitors For Xbox Series S - Black Friday 2024

 Best Xbox Series S Monitors

 There are plenty of great options you can choose from if you want a new monitor for your Xbox Series S. Although the Series S has less processing power than the Series X, it still has all the same features, and getting a monitor that can take full advantage of those features is beneficial.
-4k monitors with HDMI 2.1 bandwidth usually support any signal from the Series S, but there are also 1440p monitors you can get for cheaper that can still downscale a 4k signal.
-This is useful because the Xbox only supports HDR with 4k signals, even if they're downscaled.
+4k monitors with HDMI 2.1 bandwidth usually support any signal from the Series S. There are also 1440p monitors you can get for cheaper for playing games at lower resolution, and they can still downscale a 4k signal.
+This is useful because the Xbox only supports HDR with 4k signals.

 There are a few things to consider when looking for a monitor, like your budget and the monitor's gaming performance.
 Something with a fast response time results in crisp motion, and you'll also want low input lag for a responsive feel, but most monitors have low input lag.
 Most monitors also have VRR support that works with the Xbox to reduce screen tearing.